 The Table Topics Evaluator evaluates each of the meeting attendees that answered of the Table Topics Masters' questions/topics as well as the Table Topics Master themselves.
 Speeches are evaluated on content (addressing the topic, structure) as well as body language and voice.
 They also pick and present the "Best Table Topics" award to a deserving member.

 The Toastmaster takes over control from the chairman to preside over the speech portion of the evening.
 They are responsible for properly introducing each of the speakers and their evaluators.
-The Toastmaster also describes the objectives of each speech, as well as gives a brief overview of Toastmasters' Communication and Leadership Track.
+The Toastmaster also describes the objectives of each speech, as well as gives a brief overview of Toastmasters' Pathways program.

-The speaker has an obligation to prepare his/her speech and to aim at fulfilling all the objectives set out in the Toastmasters manual(s) for the speech.
+The speaker has an obligation to prepare his/her speech and to aim at fulfilling all the objectives set out in the Toastmasters Pathways program for the speech.

 Each speech is publicly evaluated by a predetermined evaluator who offers constructive feedback, suggestions for improvements and comments on how well the speaker has achieved the objectives of the speech.